-- Texas A&M’s Department of Computer Science and Engineering has a vast range of research labs, with strong showings in cybersecurity.
-Like UT Austin, it has its own office of commercialization—Texas A&M Technology Commercialization (TTC)—and it’s right next door to Stata.com.
+- The Department of Computer Science & Engineering at Texas A&M University has a vast range of research labs.
+The university also has its own office of commercialization, the Texas A&M Technology Commercialization (TTC).

 Online Data Science Programs in Texas

 An online master’s degree in data science may put you on a pathway to a career in information technology and beyond.
 That being said, choosing a program isn’t always easy.
 You’ll need to assess what school offers the best curriculum, access to faculty and mentors, and figure out what resources will be available to you if you choose to enroll, before even applying.

 If you’re looking for options for distance learning in Texas, it will all depend on the school.
 You may want to assess how flexible a program will be—part of the appeal of online learning is to be able to fit in your studies with work and personal commitments.
 You may also want to research internship, research or employment opportunities and any counseling the school may provide.

 We compiled a general checklist on what to look for in an online data science program to help you as you gather options.
 For those of you hoping to zero in on online data science programs in Texas, below, you’ll find a few factors to keep in mind.

 Online Graduate Data Science Certificates in Texas

 For those who are looking for an alternative to getting an online master’s in data science, a graduate-level certificate program may be a good choice for you.
 Generally, an online graduate certificate program in data science costs less than a master’s degree and takes less time to complete as well.
 Completing an online graduate certificate program may give you the chance to get a sense of the field and improve your knowledge and experience before making the commitment to a master’s program.